khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 Trees provide a clear overview of a structure, apply parent-child hierarchy between elements, and use the concept of progressive disclosure to display this structure to users.

 Just like [accordions](/components/accordions), trees are vertically stacked.
-Trees are composed of a main container (tree trunk) regrouping related elements, branches, its related leaves.
-As tree trunk and branch elements of the tree are collapsible, they should be paired with an icon that clearly signify the change of state (Expand/Collapse).
-Trees should visually reflect the hierarchy and relationship differences between its elements using spaces (margin/padding) or lines.
+Trees are composed of a main container (tree trunk) which group related elements (branches), and their related items (leaves).
+Since tree trunks and branches are collapsible, they should be paired with an icon that clearly signify the change of state (Expand/Collapse).
+Trees should visually reflect the hierarchy and relationship differences between its elements using spacing (margin/padding) and/or lines.

 ## Usage